 It is the post-purchase aftercare specifically that will go the extra mile in terms of impacting perceptions and building a positive, evolving relationship which is the basis for brand loyalty.

 This demonstrates to the customer that your company sees and treats them as an individual and values their patronage, developing an ongoing relationship rather than an impersonal transaction.

-The take-home message from this research is that luxury brands must work hard to ensure their customers really feel valued on an individual level, and that this experience usually carries a price tag.
+The key message is that luxury brands must work hard to ensure their customers really feel valued on an individual level, and that this experience usually carries a price tag.

-We have condensed this research into the table below, to help you understand how the different elements involved in merchandising displays at your point of sale will affect how customers perceive your business.
+We have condensed this research into the table below, to help you understand how the different elements involved in merchandising displays and luxury shopfitting supplies at your point of sale will affect how customers perceive your business.

-One explanation for this effect is how traditional museum displays tend to carry an air of authority and "priceless authenticity".
-This, she argues, can be transferred to VMDs, prompting consumers to perceive products as "more luxurious, less risky and thus more purchasable".
+One explanation for this effect is how traditional museum displays tend to carry an air of authority and ‘priceless authenticity’.
+These qualities can also apply to museum-style VMDs, prompting consumers to perceive products as more luxurious, and less of a risky purchase.

-The research does offer further guidance into luxury shopfitting and the associations between display type and perceptions of luxury.
+The research offers further guidance into the right display types for luxury shopfitting.
 For example, containing merchandise within an enclosed display cube enhances perceptions of exclusivity.

 Raising certain product above others using plinths, or adding museum-like lighting will also influence perceptions of quality and scarcity, all of which will decrease the perception of risk factors associated with a large purchase.